jonah-chen/midi-piano/README.md

 ### Progress
 1. Learn to process videos and webcam with opencv.
 2. Converted the basic kernels from opencv python version to opencv C++ version.
+3. Using the Onsets and Frames from the Magenta-Tensorflow framework, create a naive audio to MIDI converter which may be able to extract some helpful data.

 ### Issues